greenyouse/deepfns/README.md

   function to each argument too (see second to last example).
 - If you use a value that's not a function, it will be wrapped in a constantly so it is always returned (see last example).

+There are also transitive functions in `deepfns.transitive` that help with various types of data transformations!

 ## Continuous Integration
 [![Build Status](https://travis-ci.org/greenyouse/deepfns.svg?branch=master)](https://travis-ci.org/greenyouse/deepfns)